This website includes several sections at this point, and I keep adding more and more stuff (I should update this home

 The drawings and paintings are all connected in one way or another to the poems, such as the “Home in Cleveland” drawing on this page.
 All of these are my own work.

 Some years ago, I moved some poems from page to page so that page breaks coincide with year breaks, and also put the page breaks between home poems and travel poems when this seemed appropriate.
 I tried to do it in such a way that most poems remain on the page they were on before, but some old internal links from external sites may have been broken.
 Whatever the poem is, it’s still here, and on the page before or after the one it was on before.

 The Molly Blue comic section has been here since February, 2009, though I’ve been drawing this since September, 2007.
 Molly Blue is an adventure / comedy / romance set on a planet of tropical islands, with demons, frogmen, and big lizards, among other exotic curiosities.
 It’s now (January 2023) over 2050 pages long and getting updated about 3 times a month.
 Go check it out!

 The first book of Antventures was inspired by a comic book I wrote and drew in 1961, based on some “let’s pretend we’re ants” games sort of like the space adventures I described in the poem “Star Games.”
 I was 11 at the time.
 This new comic is a complete remake.
 The main characters are now named Amy and Betty, females like real worker ants.
 The old comic books were inspired by my knowledge of arthropod natural history to some degree.
 I know much more now.
-The first Antventures book is finished, and I'm about two thirds through the second.
+The first two Antventures books are finished, and I’m starting a third.

 Jane Doe is a comic I originally drew for Star Root, a local alternative newspaper, way back in 1977-1979.
 I started to work on redrawing and possibly expanding this comic for its 35th anniversary in 2012.
 This project seems to be stalled for now, but the five strips that are here do tell a complete story arc.